 SoundHound has free and premium versions for both Android and iOS devices.
 The premium version, called SoundHound Infinity, will run you $6.99 at the time of this writing.
-The free version is ad-supported, which makes the interface cluttered and somewhat difficult to navigate.
+The free version offers the same functionality; however, it is ad-supported.
+Unfortunately, this makes the interface cluttered and somewhat difficult to navigate.

 Our latest tutorials delivered straight to your inbox